msantos/xmppipe/README.md

 Each message is terminated by a new line.
 Message fields are separated by ":" and percent encoded.

+Colon separated valued are accepted as input if the input format type is set to csv (`--format=csv`).

 ### Presence

     p:<available|unavailable>:<to jid>:<from jid>

+Input/Output:

+    Both

 Example: